Try Out Our NEW Disneyland Ticket Calculator!

 Families looking for a casual table-service restaurant with plenty of kid- and adult-friendly options will love Big River Grille & Brewing Works.
 This microbrewery serves up a hearty selection of American pub favorites – from healthy-ish options like greens crowned with chicken or salmon to substantial eats like kobe burgers and ribeye steaks.
 Top it all off with the decadent Chocolate Confusion and a pint of Big River beer.
 Plus, with a classic kids’ menu and even a Shirley Temple on the menu, even the little ones can get in on the fun.

 On the hunt for a savory handheld bite or a sweet treat?
 Step on into this quick-service café next to Trattoria al Forno.
-A delightful array of items are on offer from morning to night at the BoardWalk Bakery, with sandwiches available for breakfast, lunch, and dinner, as well as assorted desserts and pastries.
-Stop here in the morning for the indulgent Brioche Boston Cream Doughnut or Butter Butter Sandwich, then swing by in the afternoon for the Gobbler and a cupcake.
+A delightful array of items is on offer from morning to night at the BoardWalk Deli, with sandwiches available for breakfast, lunch, and dinner, as well as assorted desserts and pastries.
+Stop here in the morning for an Everything Bagel Sandwich, then swing by in the afternoon for a classic deli-style favorite and a cupcake or chocolate-dipped cream puff.

 BoardWalk Joe’s Marvelous Margaritas